The platforms, apps and tools I pay for (and the ones I don’t)

 Their incredible template gallery means I can create stylish, feature-packed pages for a variety of different purposes quickly and easily without the help of a designer.

-I highly recommend knowing how to build a Lead Page and familiarising yourself with the platform because not only is it really fun to use, you can earn a great project rate by offering landing page setup as a service.
+I highly recommend knowing how to build a Lead Page and familiarising yourself with the platform because not only is it really fun to use, but you can earn a great project rate by offering landing page setup as a service.

 SENDOWL